pretix/pretix/doc/development/implementation/logging.rst

     class CoreOrderLogEntryType(OrderLogEntryType):
         pass

-Please note that you always need to define your own inherited LogEntryType class in your plugin.
-If you would just register an instance of a LogEntryType class defined in pretix core, it is not correctly registered as belonging to your plugin, leading to confusing user interface situations.
+Please note that you always need to define your own inherited ``LogEntryType`` class in your plugin.
+If you would just register an instance of a ``LogEntryType`` class defined in pretix core, it cannot be automatically detected as belonging to your plugin, leading to confusing user interface situations.

 Customizing log entry display
-""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""

-The base LogEntryType classes allows for varying degree of customization in their descendants.
+The base ``LogEntryType`` classes allow for varying degree of customization in their descendants.

-If you want to add another log message for an existing core object (e.g. an Order, Item or Voucher), you can inherit from its predefined LogEntryType, e.g. `OrderLogEntryType` and just specify a new plaintext string.
+If you want to add another log message for an existing core object (e.g. an ``Order``, ``Item``, or ``Voucher``), you can inherit from its predefined `LogEntryType`, e.g. `OrderLogEntryType`, and just specify a new plaintext string.
 You can use format strings to insert information from the LogEntry's `data` object as shown in the section above.

-If you defined a new model object in your plugin, you should make sure proper object links in the user interface are displayed for it.
+If you define a new model object in your plugin, you should make sure proper object links in the user interface are displayed for it.
 If your model object belongs logically to a pretix `Event`, you can inherit from `EventLogEntryType`, and set the `object_link_*` fields accordingly. `object_link_viewname` refers to a django url name, which needs to accept the arguments `organizer` and `event`, containing the respective slugs, and an argument named by `object_link_argname`.